usrbinsam/jwt-key-server/README.md

 Arguments:
 - `token` - The token of the key to check for
-- `app_id` - Optional ID of the application attempting to activate.
+- `app_id` - Required ID of the application attempting to activate.
 An app-specific support message will be included in the response body if the response failed.
 - `machine` - The NetBIOS or domain name of the machine
 - `user` - The name of the currently logged in user
+- `hwid` - The same `hwid` provided during /api/activate (see below)

 #### `/api/activate` POST